DigitalCommons/property-boundaries-service/readme.md

 ## Useful dev commands

+- `npx sequelize-cli db:migrate` to run new database migration(s)
-- `npx sequelize-cli db:migrate:undo:all && npx sequelize-cli db:migrate` to reset database migrations
+- `npx sequelize-cli db:migrate:undo:all` to reset database migrations
 - `npm run dev:serve` to start the server responding to API requests.
 - `npm run build && npm run plot` to plot some of the analysis after a pipeline has run